Dental and Tooth Bonding — When Your Teeth Get Chipped or Cracked

 While tooth bonding is common for fixing chips and cracks in teeth, it is also used in other cosmetic dentistry procedures.
 Any time foreign material is added to a tooth, bonding composites are used to keep the material in place.
-This means that fillings, bridges, crowns, and veneers all involve dental bonding.
+This means that fillings, bridges, crowns and veneers all involve dental bonding.
 In these cases, substances are bonded to the tooth to fill cavities or attach porcelain crowns or veneers to your teeth.
 The process is safe and painless, and composite materials harden quickly, so there is little to no recovery time.

 What Are Some Advantages and Disadvantages of Bonding?

 Bonding composite is also great for reshaping teeth that are not seriously misshapen or damaged, especially if they are short or need to be evened out.
 Patients who are hesitant to receive veneers or find them too expensive for minor defects also feel that bonding fills their desires perfectly.
-If you have small gaps, chips, or cracks, bonding will help reduce or even eliminate their prominence in a single office visit.
-As it is also very inexpensive, many patients opt for bonding for their minor esthetic issues over more costly procedures such as crowns and veneers.
-Combined with simple or at-home whitening, you you can greatly improve the appearance of your smile without surgery or serious alterations to your teeth.
+If you have small gaps, chips or cracks, bonding will help reduce or even eliminate their prominence in a single office visit.
+As it is also very inexpensive, many patients opt for bonding for their minor aesthetic issues over more costly procedures such as crowns and veneers.
+Combined with office or at-home whitening, you can greatly improve the appearance of your smile without surgery or serious alterations to your teeth.